pranjalsinha1965/Interview-Backend-Saath.app/README.md

 ## 1. Personalized Itinerary Recommendations Using GenAI

-Problem: Your existing system suggests "vibe" (e.g., Adventure, Relaxation).
+**Problem**: Your existing system suggests "vibe" (e.g., Adventure, Relaxation).
 GenAI can enhance this by providing more nuanced, context-aware, and personalized recommendations.

-Solution:
+**Solution**:

 a.
 Use BERT/GPT for Natural Language Processing: Instead of rule-based logic (e.g., if vibe is 'Adventure', recommend hiking), BERT can extract and interpret users' implicit preferences from their online content.